Cauliflower soup recipe

 Eating from a wide variety of foods, and cooking them in as many different ways as you can think of is what keeps our enthusiasm for these vital foods going.

-Let's face it plain cauliflower is not the most exciting food on the planet, but use florets left over from your soup in this roast vegetables recipe with plenty of garlic, chilies and ginger; it will reignite your enthusiasm for this important vegetable.
+Let's face it plain cauliflower is not the most exciting food on the planet but use florets left over from your soup in this roast vegetables recipe with plenty of garlic, chilies and ginger; it will reignite your enthusiasm for this important vegetable.

 Are you a gardening fiend?
 Think about how to grow chilli; you only need one or two plants to supply all your needs.
 Surprisingly they are strongly anti-inflammatory.
+We now favour the peppadew; lots of flavour without the extreme heat.

 Chronic inflammation from raised blood glucose is a key driver of insulin resistance and metabolic syndrome.
-This is countered by a phytonutrient called sulforaphane that regulates various pathways that lower FBC and HbA1c levels; in short, cauliflower is good stuff.
+This is countered by a phytonutrient called sulforaphane that regulates various pathways that lower FBG and HbA1c levels; in short, cauliflower is good stuff.

 Do you want just want plain cauliflower, perhaps for a salad?